nosaboy/notes-for-usaco.guide/Bitmask DP Gold.md

   }
 }
 ```
+### Bitmask DP on Permuations

-**Example 2:** Given elevator with max weight x and n people with known weight, what is minimum number of rides needed if people enter the elevator in optimal order.
+Given elevator with max weight x and n people with known weight, what is minimum number of rides needed if people enter the elevator in optimal order.
 - Sometimes we can use bits to calculate most optimal permutation, since n! > 2^n by a lot

 Brute force: We iterate over all permuations of n, and for each permutation we simulate the process and add things up: O(n!n)

 DP: Let $dp[S]$ be a pair which stores (num of elevators, weight of current elevator).
 For each subset, we always take the dp that first minimizes num of elevators, and then if num of elevators are the same, then minimize weight of current elevator(default sort pairs).
 For every subset S, we loop through each element.
 The pull DP is for each element X, If $weight[X] + dp[SnotincludingX].second > maxweight$, then we are forced to increase num of elevators by 1, so answer is $(dp[SnotincludingX].first+1, weight[X]).
 Else, we dont have to increase num of elevators, so answer is $(dp[SnotincludingX].first, dp[SnotincludingX].second + weight[X]).
 The minimum pair over all X will be the answer.
+- O(2^n)
 ```cpp
 pi dp[1<<n];
 // base case